Operation Gladio: Criticism of Ganser

-Lawrence Kaplan wrote a mixed review commending Ganser for making "heroic efforts to tease out the many strands that connect this interlocking right-wing conspiracy," but also arguing that "connecting the dots between terrorist organizations in NATO countries and a master plan centred in NATO's military headquarters requires a stretch of facts that Ganser cannot manage."
-Kaplan believes that some of Ganser's conspiracy theories "may be correct," but that "they do damage to the book's credibility."
+Lawrence Kaplan wrote a mixed review commending Ganser for making "heroic efforts to tease out the many strands that connect this interlocking right-wing conspiracy", but also arguing that "connecting the dots between terrorist organizations in NATO countries and a master plan centred in NATO's military headquarters requires a stretch of facts that Ganser cannot manage."
+Kaplan believes that some of Ganser's conspiracy theories "may be correct", but that "they do damage to the book's credibility."
 In a mostly positive review for the journal Cold War History, Beatrice Heuser praises Ganser's "fascinating study" while also noting that "it would definitely have improved the work if Ganser had used a less polemical tone, and had occasionally conceded that the Soviet Empire was by no means nicer."
 Security analyst John Prados writes "Ganser, the principal analyst of Gladio, presents evidence across many nations that Gladio networks amounted to anti-democratic elements in their own societies."

 The US State Department stated in 2006 that Ganser had been taken in by long-discredited Cold War era disinformation and "fooled by the forgery".
 In an article about the Gladio/stay-behind networks and US Army Field Manual 30-31B they stated, "Ganser treats the forgery as if it was a genuine document in his 2005 book on 'stay behind' networks, Secret Armies: Operation Gladio and Terrorism in Western Europe and includes it as a key document on his website on the book."

 US State Department's 2006 response

-The US State Department published a communiqué in January 2006 that, while confirming the existence of NATO stay-behind efforts, in general, and the presence of the "Gladio" stay-behind unit in Italy, in particular.
+The US State Department published a communiqué in January 2006 confirming the existence of NATO stay-behind efforts in general, and the presence of the "Gladio" stay-behind unit in Italy, in particular.
 These units were established with the purpose of aiding resistance in the event of Soviet aggression directed westward.
-However, the communiqué dismissed claims of any United States ordered, supported, or authorized terrorism by stay-behind units.
+The communiqué dismissed claims of any United States ordered, supported, or authorized terrorism by stay-behind units.

 The State Department said that the accusations of US-sponsored "false flag" operations are rehashed former Soviet disinformation based on documents that the Soviets forged; specifically the Westmoreland Field Manual.
-The alleged Soviet-authored forgery, disseminated in the 1970s, explicitly formulated the need for a "strategy of tension" involving violent attacks blamed on radical left-wing groups in order to convince allied governments of the need for counter-action.
-It also rejected a Communist Greek journalist's allegations made in December 2005.
+The alleged Soviet-authored forgery, disseminated in the 1970s, formulated the need for a "strategy of tension" involving violent attacks blamed on radical left-wing groups in order to convince allied governments of the need for counter-action.
+The State Department also rejected a Communist Greek journalist's allegations made in December 2005.